medo64/Render-CRLF/README.md

 This extension shows end-of-line characters (CR, LF, or CRLF) when whitespace rendering is turned on.
 Additionally, it can mark all non-default line endings in a different color.
-Furthermore, it can be also configured to show trailing whitespace characters as errors.
+It can be also configured to show trailing whitespace characters as errors.

-Since extension only renders visible portion of text, it is fast even for huge documents.
+Since the extension only renders visible portion of text, it's fast, even for huge documents.

-Fully supports language-specific EOL settings.
+It fully supports language-specific EOL settings.

 ## Features

-If whitespace rendering is turned on, you will see symbol for either LF (`↓`), CRLF (`↵`), or CR (`←`).
+If whitespace rendering is turned on, you will see the symbol for either LF (`↓`), CRLF (`↵`), or CR (`←`).

    ![Screenshot](https://raw.githubusercontent.com/medo64/render-crlf/master/images/screenshot.gif)

-Works well with `editor.largeFileOptimizations: false` regardless of document size.
+Works well with `editor.largeFileOptimizations: false` regardless of the document's size.

-Supports rendering only selection (`editor.renderWhitespace: selection`).
+Supports rendering of only the selection (`editor.renderWhitespace: selection`).

    ![Screenshot](https://raw.githubusercontent.com/medo64/render-crlf/master/images/screenshot-selection.png)

-Supports highligthing of non-default EOL - even with language-specific settings (`code-eol.highlightNonDefault: true`).
+Supports highligthing of non-default EOL - even with the language-specific settings (`code-eol.highlightNonDefault: true`).

    ![Screenshot](https://raw.githubusercontent.com/medo64/render-crlf/master/images/screenshot-highlight-eof.png)